hdquemada/hdquemada.github.io/_pages/cv.md

 strategy and product delivery for commercialization of transgenic mustard producing oil enhanced in beta-carotene (India).

-2003.
-Council for Agricultural Science and Technology.
+Council for Agricultural Science and Technology (2003).
 Team member:
 Visited the People's Republic of China to meet with various regulatory officials as part of a technical exchange project, funded by USDA/FAS.\